numbbo/bbob-biobj/ppdata.md

 Auger, A., Brockhoff, D., Hansen, N., Tušar, D., Tušar, T., and Wagner, T. (2016a).
 Benchmarking MATLAB’s gamultiobj (NSGA-II) on the bi-objective BBOB-2016 test suite.
 In *Genetic and Evolutionary Computation Conference (Companion), GECCO 2016 Companion*, pages 1233–1239, New York, NY, USA.
 ACM.

 Auger, A., Brockhoff, D., Hansen, N., Tušar, D., Tušar, T., and Wagner, T. (2016b).
 The impact of variation operators on the performance of SMS-EMOA on the bi-objective BBOB-2016 test suite.
 In *Genetic and Evolutionary Computation Conference (Companion), GECCO 2016 Companion*, pages 1225–1232, New York, NY, USA.
 ACM.

+Dufossé́, P. and Touré́, C. (2019).
+Benchmarking MO-CMA-ES and COMO-CMA-ES on the bi-objective bbob-biobj testbed.
+In *Genetic and Evolutionary Computation Conference (Companion), GECCO 2019 Companion*, pages 1920–1927, New York, NY, USA.
+ACM.

 Touré, C., Hansen, N., Auger, A., and Brockhoff, D. (2019).
 Uncrowded hypervolume
 improvement: COMO-CMA-ES and the Sofomore framework.
 In *Genetic and Evolutionary Computation Conference (GECCO 2019)*, pages 638–646, New York, NY, USA.